Mattlk13/docs.review.ninja/quickstart/index.md

 > **ProTip** Watched branches are not plain text.
 You can use a wildcard
 > to select several branches at once.
 E.g. "feature/\*"

+### Ignoring files

+You can ignore specific files and therefore exclude them from the ReviewNinja code review.
+Similar to Git's [.gitignore](http://git-scm.com/docs/gitignore), the so called
+<i>.ninjaignore</i> file can be used to specify which paths and files are excluded.
+When reviewing a pull request, the .ninjaignore file of the head commit will be used.
+Excluded files can still be inspected with ReviewNinja, but they are hidden by default.
+If no .ninjaignore file exists in the head commit of the pull request, no files are ignored.